-This means additional information.
+\\\\\ This means additional information.

 Disclaimer: We've gathered website links and contact numbers to help you get information and services.
-While we strive for accuracy, links and numbers can change.
+While we strive for accuracy, URL links and numbers can change.
 To avoid inconvenience, please check with the specific organization or agency to confirm available services, locations, or opening hours before going in person.

-Information icon by EI T from Wikimedia Commons.
-Public Domain.
-Link icon by Shashank Singh from the Noun Project.
-CC-BY.
-Lightbulb icon_created by Pause08 from Noun Project.
-CC-BY.
+GUIDE TO ICONS This provides links to other websites where you will find information, resources, or the services related to the topic discussed in the section.
+Some links may also be found in the text.
 WHO SHOULD USE THIS GUIDE?

-This guide is for newcomers to Manitoba, specifically Permanent Residents and Refugees.

-While the information presented here will be helpful to most newcomers to province, those who are not Permanent Residents or Refugees may not be eligible for most of the programs and services mentioned here.
+We made this guide for newcomers to Manitoba, with Permanent Residents and Refugees in mind.
+While the information presented here will be helpful to all newcomers to the province, some of the programs and services mentioned may not be open to all.
 One such group is Canada-Ukraine Authorization for Emergency Travel (CUAET) visa holders.
-We invite CUAET visa holders to refer to the Manitoba for Ukraine site.
-It has a comprehensive list of settlement services and other supports they can avail.

-Likewise, Canadian citizens who have just moved to Manitoba, temporary foreign workers, international students, or visitors to Manitoba will find that they qualify to some, but not all programs and services mentioned here.

-All newcomers are more than welcome to use this guide to learn more about Manitoba and know what to expect when they get here.
-Just please remember to check the eligibility requirements of the organization or program you read about before you apply.
+We invite CUAET visa holders to refer to the Manitoba for Ukraine site for a comprehensive list of settlement services and other supports they can avail.
+Likewise, Canadian citizens who have just moved to Manitoba, temporary foreign workers, international students, or visitors to Manitoba will find that they qualify to some, but not all programs listed in this booklet.
+However, all newcomers are more than welcome to use this guide to learn more about Manitoba and know what to expect when they arrive.
+Just please remember to check the eligibility requirements of programs you're interested in before applying.
 If you have questions or suggestions about the content of this guide, please email us at info@myenglishonline.ca.

-YOUR NEW HOME

-About Canada
+About Canada kind and welcoming people.

-Aside from majestic scenery, maple syrup, and hockey, the country is known for its diversity and most especially for its kind and welcoming people.

 Woman draped in flag of Canada by Andre Furtado from Pexels.
 Free to use (CCO).
 Canada is the second largest country in the world with an area of almost 10 million square kilometres.
 It touches the Pacific, Arctic, and Atlantic oceans, making it the country with the longest coastline.
 It also spans six time zones: Pacific (PT), Mountain (MT), Central (CT), Eastern (ET), Atlantic (AT) and Newfoundland (NT).
 Manitoba is in the Central Time Zone.
+YOUR NEW HOME Aside from majestic scenery, maple syrup, and hockey, the country is known for its diversity and most especially for its

-Political map of Canada (modified) unknown author from Wikimedia Commons, CC-BY-SA

-Canada is composed of 10 provinces and three territories that are divided into five regions:

-The Atlantic Region:
+Political map of Canada (modified) unknown author from Wikimedia Commons, CC-BY-SA Canada is composed of 10 provinces and three territories that are divided into five regions: The Atlantic Region:

 Newfoundland and Labrador (NL), Prince Edward Island (PEI), Nova Scotia (NS), and New Brunswick (NB) This region is known for its natural coastal beauty and rich history.
+Nova Scotia is called history.
 Nova Scotia is called the gateway to Canada while Newfoundland and Labrador is the oldest colony of the British Empire.
 Fishing, farming, forestry, and mining are the region's main industries.
 Central Canada: Quebec (QC) and Ontario (ON) More than half of the population lives in this region.
 It is the industrial and manufacturing heartland of Canada and where the nation's capital, Ottawa (Ontario), is located.
 Ontario and Quebec produce more than three-quarters of all Canadian manufactured goods.

-The Prairie Provinces: Manitoba (MB), Saskatchewan (SK), and Alberta (AB)
+The Prairie Provinces:

-As the country's breadbasket, fertile farmlands abound here.
-Manitoba, Saskatchewan, and Alberta are major producers of wheat, grains, and oilseeds as well as high-quality livestock.
-The region also has rich energy resources from mining, oil and gas, as well as hydro-electric power.

-The West Coast (or the Pacific Region): British Columbia (BC)
+Manitoba (MB), Saskatchewan (SK), and Alberta (AB) As the country's breadbasket, fertile farmlands abound here.
+Manitoba, Saskatchewan, and Alberta are major producers of vheat, grains, and oilseeds as well as high-quality livestock.
+The region also has rich energy resources from mining, oil and gas, as well as hydro-electric The West Coast (or the Pacific Region): British Columbia (BC) power.